TRT World - Devastated by Israel, Gaza feels like a massive and endless funeral

 The world seems fixated on one date, as if it all began that day.

-But in reality, it all began long before October 7, 2023, the day Hamas conducted attacks in southern Israel, which killed 1,139 people and took more than 200 people captive.
-Forty-eight of them remain in Gaza.
+But in reality, it all began long before October 7, 2023, the day Hamas conducted attacks in southern Israel.

 Israeli bombardments and ground invasion across the enclave since then have killed over 65,000 people.

-Note: Editor’s note: Less than a week after Yousef Aljamal wrote this article, an Israeli air strike on his parents’ house killed his brother, sister-in-law, sister, and two brothers-in-law, as well as four of their children.
-His older sister survived with injuries along with two of her children.